-5.7 REGISTRATION FEES
+5.5 REGISTRATION FEES

-5.7.1 Registrations including the appropriated fee shall be sent to the APRC Secretariat who will provide the FIA with the registration list and pay them the fees.
-For registrations received no later than 28.02.2013, the registration fee will be $\in$ 140.
-For registrations received after 28.02.2013, the registration fee will be $\in$ 220.
+Registrations including the appropriated fee shall be sent to the APRC Secretariat who will provide the FIA with the registration list and pay them the fees.
+For driver and co-driver registrations received no later than 28.02.2014, the registration fee will be € 140.
+For registrations received after 28.02.2014, the registration fee will be € 220.
 The fees have to be paid for each driver and for each co-driver to be registered.

-5.7.2 Onetime payment for co-driver covers change of co-driver.
+5.5.2 The one-time payment for the co-driver covers a change of co-driver.
 Where the competitor is the driver or co-driver of the car no additional fee will be payable.